rafasamp/sonus/README.md

 sonus
 =====

-A laravel implementation of the SoX audio converting engine
+A laravel implementation of the ffmpeg audio converting engine